tomthomaspala/vcpp-addin-project-framework/README.md

 VC++ Addin Project Framework
 =============================

-This Section will contain the VC++ Addin Projcet Framewoks including the Orginal Framework Developed in VC++ 6.0 and Published in 2004 at http://www.codeproject.com on this link below
+This Section will contain the VC++ Addin Projcet Framewoks including the Orginal Framework Developed in VC++ 6.0 and Published on 2004 at http://www.codeproject.com on this link below

 https://www.codeproject.com/Articles/8955/ATL-COM-Based-Addin-Plugin-Framework-With-Dynamic